The Davistown Museum

 Wood, 11" high, 21" wide, unsigned.

-discovered in Europe and brought to America by Lynch while amassing his huge tool collection.
-Age unknown.
+and brought to America by Lynch while amassing his huge tool collection.
+It's age is unknown.

 The Industrial Revolution (1865f.): Other Factory Made Tools